joshuafsharp/recipes/recipes/food/chili.md

 ## References
 This recipe is adapted from the [Chili Cheese Smashburgers](https://www.notanothercookingshow.tv/post/chili-cheese-burgers) by Steve Cusato from Not Another Cooking Show.
-The original recipe can be found